Learning Decision-Focused Uncertainty Sets in Robust Optimization: Abstract

 \section{Abstract}

-We propose a data-driven technique to automatically learn the uncertainty sets in robust optimization.
-Our method reshapes the uncertainty sets by minimizing the expected performance across a family of problems subject to guaranteeing constraint satisfaction.
-Our approach is very flexible and can learn a wide variety of uncertainty sets while preserving tractability.
-We solve the constrained learning problem using a stochastic augmented Lagrangian method that relies on differentiating the solutions of the robust optimization problems with respect to the parameters of the uncertainty set.
-Due to the nonsmooth and nonconvex nature of the augmented Lagrangian function, we apply the nonsmooth conservative implicit function theorem to establish convergence to a critical point, which is a feasible solution of the constrained problem under mild assumptions.
-Using empirical process theory, we show finite-sample probabilistic guarantees of constraint satisfaction for the resulting solutions.
+We propose a data-driven technique to automatically learn tractable contextual uncertainty sets in robust optimization, for a family of problems with both objective and constraint uncertainty.
+Our method reshapes the uncertainty sets by optimizing for both worst-case and average-case performance while guaranteeing constraint satisfaction via a conditional-value-at-risk constraint.
+We solve the resultant constrained learning problem using a stochastic augmented Lagrangian method that relies on differentiating the solutions of the robust optimization problems with respect to the parameters of the uncertainty set.
+Due to the nonsmooth and nonconvex nature of the augmented Lagrangian function, we apply the nonsmooth conservative implicit function theorem to establish convergence to a critical point, which is a feasible solution of the constrained learning problem under mild assumptions.
+Using empirical process theory, we show both marginal and conditional finite-sample probabilistic guarantees of constraint satisfaction for the resulting solutions.
 Numerical experiments show that our method outperforms traditional approaches in robust and distributionally robust optimization in terms of out-of-sample performance and constraint satisfaction guarantees.

 \else